 Stuff the squash blossoms:

 Gently coax open a squash blossom, being careful not to tear its tender petals.
-Using a small spoon, fill the blossom with about a teaspoon of the cheese filling.
+Using a small spoon, fill the blossom with about a tablespoon of filling.
 Twist the end of the petals to to seal the flower.
-Repeat with remaining squash blossoms.
+Repeat with remaining flowers.